per ha is earned by the farmer to cover the farm cost and promote fair compensation.

 Life Long Learning &

-of the working time is dedicated to art and self-development activities; to promote wellbeing and happines at work.
+of the working time in NatureTex is dedicated to art and self-development activities; to promote wellbeing and

-OGLAND’s Barton Pillowcases start as cotton flowers, with the variety Giza 86.
-This specific kind is grown in El-Beheira Governorate in the Nile delta of Egypt.
-This high-quality long-staple cotton is delicately grown; with the most holistic way of organic agriculture, called biodynamic.
+OGLAND’s Classic Duvet Covers start as cotton flowers, with the variety Giza 86.
+This specific kind of cotton is special for Egypt and is cultivated in El-Behira Governorate in the Nile delta of Egypt.
+This high-quality long-staple cotton was cultivated using a holistic and regenerative approach called biodynamic agriculture.

-During the cultivation of the cotton, no synthetic pesticides or fertilizers were used.
-In this way, the farmer preserves the biodiversity of the soil and surrounding, and protect the water and air from pollution, as well his own health.
+During the cultivation of the cotton, no synthetic pesticide or fertilizer was used.
+This way, the farmer preserves the biodiversity of the soil and surrounding and protects the water and air from pollution.

-EoL certified cotton is sold at a higher price to ensure that the farmers’ economic situation improves and they become more self-sufficient and support the development of their community.
+EoL certified cotton is sold at a higher price to ensure that the farmers’ economic situation improves and farmers become more self-sufficient and support the development of their community.

 Meet The Farmers